Smileiscool/simplefactoriocalc/README.md

 # simplefactoriocalc
 calc is slang for calculator

+v2
+do what the boxes tell you to do! dont need to change 3rd box from 0 if the recipe only crafts 1

+older one
 you put in how long it says the item will take to craft, what assembler type your using (1,2,or3), and how many items per second you want.